6 Places to Get Your Easter On!

 Historically, people often prepared for Easter by spring cleaning their home, buying new clothes and cutting hair and fingernails.

 To mark the end of Lent, people hold a mock funeral for a herring.
-Historically during Lent (the 40 days before Easter), Catholics abstain from eating red meat and usually eat fish.
+Traditionally during Lent (the 40 days before Easter), Catholics abstain from eating red meat and usually eat fish.
 Hence, the fish funeral!

 2. Northern Ireland